rtrounday/census-data/README-np.md

 Research Questions to Answer:
 * Is there a correlation between population growth and housing prices?
 Between population growth and rent?
-* Are the following states ones of interest: California, Oregon, Texas (Austin), Colorado, Washington, Nevada (Las Vegas)?
+* Are the following states ones of interest: California (San Francisco), Oregon (Portland), Texas (Austin), Colorado (Denver), South Dakota (Sioux Falls)?
 * Who is moving?
 Age, marital status, gender, education level, household income, ethnicity? -ray

-* What do the job market trends show?-ray
+* What do the job market trends show? - nichole
-* Any correlation between population growth and unemployments -ray
+* Any correlation between population growth and unemployments -nichole
 * age binning: 20-29, 30-39, etc
-* What type of jobs in relation to education levels? -
+* What type of jobs in relation to education levels? - nichole
-* Size of Homes?
-Average Sqaure Footage?  $ per square foot? -nichole

 * household income over population -nicole
 * % growth from year to year -nicole
 * income growth -nicole

-Data Sets to be Used: US Census Data, Zillow Data
+Data Sets to be Used: US Census Data

 Rough Breakdown of Tasks: